a9nna/202301-w7ch2-ana-coronel-front/components.md

 - Shows a robot card.
 - Shows button to delete robot
 - Shows button to modify robot
+- Sends button icon to delete to button component
+- Sends button icon to modify to button component
+- Sends delete action to button component
+- Sends modify actionn to button component

 # Form

 - Receives the add robot action.
 - Shows inputs to receive data to create a robot.
 - Shows a button to submit data.
-- On submit executes the recived add robot action.
+- On submit, executes the recived add robot action.
+- On submit, executes the recived modify robot action.

 # Button